MaciejWanat/LanguageDetector/README.md

 ruby detectLanguage.rb english.txt
 ```
 Your input text should be located in the testData folder.
-Without an extra parameter programm works for 3-grams.
+Without an extra parameter program works for 3-grams.
 To run it for custom n-grams, use:
 ```
 ruby detectLanguage.rb english.txt 4
 ```